risawitama/verbose-potato/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.